spacemeshos/protocol/p2p/01-overview.md

 ### Protocols, multiplex, and gossip

-Spacemesh [multiplexes](https://en.wikipedia.org/wiki/Multiplexing) messages from many sub-protocols (e.g., `discovery`, `hare`, `sync`) over each peer connection.
+Spacemesh [multiplexes](https://en.wikipedia.org/wiki/Multiplexing) messages from many sub-protocols (`gossip`, `discovery`, `hare`, `sync`) over each peer connection.
+The P2P stack is agnostic to the format and contents of messages belonging to individual sub-protocols.

+#### Discovery

+The discovery subprotocol is used to [discover new peers](#discovery) to connect to.
+It's implemented directly on top of the P2P layer.

+#### Gossip

+In a blockchain protocol like Spacemesh, many types of data, including transactions and blocks, must traverse the network and reach every node.
+The broadcast protocol that's used to achieve this is called the gossip protocol.
+Gossip allows each node to broadcast a message to the entire network, and also to forward on other gossip messages it receives.
+Gossip is implemented on top of the P2P layer.

 Each individual protocol must register an incoming message handler with the P2P stack.
-When a protocol receives and validates a message, it may report back to the P2P stack that the message is valid, which allows the message to continue to propagate throughout the P2P network to the node's peers.
-In this way, the P2P stack is agnostic to the format and contents of messages belonging to individual sub-protocols.
+When a protocol receives and validates a gossip message, it may report back to the P2P stack that the message is valid, which allows the message to continue to propagate throughout the P2P network to the node's peers.
+This helps prevent DoS attacks by ensuring that bad data (blocks, transactions, etc.) don't traverse the network since honest nodes will never gossip them.

+The Hare subprotocol is implemented on top of the Gossip subprotocol.

+#### Sync

+Unlike gossip, the sync subprotocol is used to exchange specific pieces of data with specific peers.
+For instance, when a new node comes online, it calculates the current layer based on the current time, asks its peers for the list of blocks for the current layer, then recursively fetches all of the data that those blocks point to.
+The Sync subprotocol is also implemented directly on top of the P2P layer.
+For more information, see [Sync](../sync/01-overview.md).

 ### Messages